 NEXT EVENT DATE: September 17-18, 2022

-This FUNdraiser is sponsored by WagginBark Charity, Inc.,
+This FUNdraiser is for the benefit of WagginBark Charity, Inc.,

 a 501 (c)(3) charitable foundation that raises funds for dog rescues.

 In the past 2 years, the WagginBark Race has raised over $175,000 for dog rescue charities.
 Prior to this year, the Race has been primarily an event involving just Dan.
 In 2020, Dan completed FOUR marathons in 24 hours.
 Last year, Dan completed 24 5k races in 24 hours, wearing a different costume for each race.
 This year crazy Dan is opening up the fun to the crazy running public by having 2 timed 5k races, as well as a special 24 hour relay.

 WagginBark Charity has teamed up with Enmotive to provide 2 special 5k races.